parse-community/docs/Migrating-an-Existing-Parse-App.md

 * Hosting provider
 * Hardware details (CPU, RAM, available disk space)

 # Setting up Parse Server

+There are a few areas where Parse Server does not provide compatibility with the Parse hosted backend.
+Carefully read through the list of [compatibility issues with hosted Parse](https://github.com/ParsePlatform/parse-server/wiki/Compatibility-with-Hosted-Parse) before proceeding.

 ## 2. Set Up Local Parse Server

 Follow the instructions in the [Parse Server Sample App](https://github.com/ParsePlatform/parse-server-example) and use the Mongo connection string from Step 1.

-Go to the Security & Keys section of App Settings in your [Parse.com Dashboard](https://dashboard.parse.com) and take note of the File Key, Master Key, Client Key, JavaScript Key, and dotNETKey values.
+Go to the Security & Keys section of App Settings in your [Parse.com Dashboard](https://dashboard.parse.com) and take note of the File Key and Master Key values.
 Pass that into the ParseServer constructor in `index.js`.
+You no longer need to use a client key with Parse Server.

 ### Verification